1 9 7 9 (USA)

 10 x 60 minute episodes

 Debuting on CBS on 25 September 1979, California Fever presented roller skating, disco dancing, surfing, rock music, skateboarding, hot-air ballooning, more disco dancing, more rock music and joy riding along the San Andreas Fault.

 In short, it was teenybopper heaven with 17-year-olds Vince Butler (Jimmy McNichol), Ross Whitman (Marc McClure) and Laurie Newman (Michele Tobin) – who attended Westside High School and hung out together at Sunset Beach in California – and Rick (Lorenzo Lamas) who ran the local hangout that served snacks and rented bikes, surfboards and rollerskates.

 The kids formed a rock band (called Four on the Floor), bopped around a lot, ran into trouble and ran away from trouble.
-Vince also ran a three-watt underground radio station – called K-Fever – from the back room of Rick’s.
+Vince also ran a three-watt underground radio station – called K-Fever – from the back room of Rick’s Place.
 Vince was the “Ghost of the Coast at the top of the dial”.